 Creating your own map by overlaying an image over an online map is very easy with MapTiler Engine.
 This article will teach you how to master the whole process step-by-step.

 Opening a file

 First, start the MapTiler Engine application and simply drag & drop an image: an aerial photo, a drawing made in GIS, Photoshop, AutoCAD, a picture of an old map, or anything you wish to visualize in your map.
 You can also select a file from the file dialog by clicking the "Open a file" button.

 Setting the coordinate system

 In most cases, the coordinate system suggested by MapTiler Engine should be fine, but you can also select the one which best fits your needs.
-To change the settings, use the "Find coordinate systems" option from the "Coordinates" menu located in the right-hand side of the window.
+To change the settings, use the "Find coordinate systems" option from the "Coordinates" menu located on the right-hand side of the window.

 The next step in the process is to give your image a correct position on the map.
 To do so, navigate to the "Assign location visually" button from the "Geolocation" menu.
 You'll see the georeferencing tool pop up.
 Assign control points to the same places on both of the maps: your image and online map.
 There is a minimum of three control points to ensure your image will be placed in the same spot as it is in reality.
 The more control points you add, the more precise result you get.